-Self-service reporting tools enable business users direct access to data which leads to a faster access to data, reduced workload for technical personnel and alignment across different business units as those units rely on a single source of truth.
+Self-service reporting tools enable business users direct access to data which leads to a faster access to it, reduced workload for technical personnel, and alignment across different business units, as those units rely on a single source of truth.

 What is self-service reporting?

 Self-service reporting is a component of self-service analytics that enables business users to generate reports and gain insights from data without relying on technical skills.
 These tools support the creation of custom reports from any connected data source.

 Business users can use these tools to conduct their analysis and generate real-time dashboards via easy-to-use graphical user interfaces (GUIs) so that executives can make data-driven decisions without involving the tech team.